ch007m/my-vfkit/README.md

   - [ sudo, -u, dev, "/run/scripts/install-script.sh" ]
 ```

-Open a terminal and execute the following script to:
+When you have finished to review and update the template file, execute the following script from a terminal to:
-- Fetch (optional) and decompress the Fedora image,
+- Fetch (optional) and decompress the Fedora Cloud image,
 - Generate the crypted password for the `dev` user,
 - Import your local public key from the `~/.ssh/id_rsa.pub` file,
 - Generate the cloud-init `user-data` file